-A bankruptcy trustee assigned to a Chapter 7 case will, most commonly, request the dismissal of a case in the event that a filer doesn’t attend their mandatory meeting of creditors.
-However, Chapter 7 cases may also be dismissed by a trustee if a filer doesn’t properly complete and file their schedules, turn over requested documentation, or otherwise comply with mandatory directions provided by either the court or the trustee.
+A bankruptcy trustee assigned to a Chapter 7 case usually requests the dismissal of a case when the filer doesn’t attend their mandatory meeting of creditors.
+However, other common reasons a Chapter 7 case may be dismissed by a trustee include:

-You canavoid dismissal of your bankruptcy case by guarding against all of the missteps noted above.
-However, if the trustee assigned to your case has requested dismissal and you want to push back against that decision, you may be able to successfully defend against the dismissal motion.
-If the trustee has made their decision based on incorrect information, you can provide evidence countering their assumptions.
-If your payment plan is failing, you may be able to request a modification of that plan.
-If you missed a required meeting or appearance due to a bona fide emergency, you can present evidence to that effect.
+You can avoid dismissal of your bankruptcy case by avoiding the missteps noted above.
+But if the trustee assigned to your case has requested dismissal, you may be able to successfully defend your position.
+If the trustee has incorrect information, you can provide evidence countering their assumptions.
+If your payment plan is failing, you may be able to request a modification.
+If you missed a required meeting or appearance due to an emergency, you can present evidence to that effect.

 Why Would Someone Request a Dismissal of Their Own Case?

 Some people want to have their case dismissed because they experienced a change in circumstances.
 For example, maybe they inherited a valuable asset or successfully negotiated a loan modification that makes their mortgage payments more affordable.
 In other cases, people need to refile because they’ve incurred significant debt since submitting their bankruptcy petition.
 This can happen due to an accident or a significant medical diagnosis.